tomas-fryza/avr-course/labs/02-gpio/README.md

    > ![pointers](images/pointers.png)
    >
-   > Understanding C Pointers: A Beginner's Guide is available [here](https://www.codewithc.com/understanding-c-pointers-beginners-guide/).
+   > **Note:** Understanding C Pointers: A Beginner's Guide is available [here](https://www.codewithc.com/understanding-c-pointers-beginners-guide/).
 Explanation of how to pass an IO port as a parameter to a function is given [here](https://www.eit.lth.se/fileadmin/eit/courses/eita15/avr-libc-user-manual-2.0.0/FAQ.html#faq_port_pass).

 3. In `main.c` comment binary operations with control registers (DDRB, PORTB) and rewrite the application with library functions.
 Note its size after the compilation.
 Try to optimize code to the most effective way.